brcamp13/BigDataProject/README.md

 # BigDataProject

 To Do:
--Add functionality for review processing
+  - Add functionality for review processing
--Prevent category ID's from including ']'
+  - Prevent category ID's from including ']'
--Store JSON output somewhere?
+  - Store JSON output somewhere?